 Please note the new location!

 This is our regularly scheduled social euchre night.
 We usually start play around 7:00 pm and wrap up at 9:45 pm.
+We are holding this one at Caboose Cafe (see above for information).
 For those new or haven't been in awhile, here is some basic information about our meetup:

 1. If you are new to the game and don't know the rules, please do not sign-up on the website.
 Email me to let me know that you want to learn to play.
 We count on having 4 people who can play the game at a table.
 We absolutely love teaching the game, but we will go through the game, have you watch, and then coach you through.
 This means that I can't be at another table.